iter-tools/iter-tools/README.md

 slice(3, iterable(myRangeIterator)) // 1, 2, 3
 ```

-**NOTE:** Prior to 6.0 there was the `iter` function.
-This is not the same!
-In fact its purpose is exactly opposite: it makes iterables from iterators, where `iter` made iterators from iterables.
-The only similarity is that there are relatively few situtions in which either function should be necessary.

 ## async-iterable
 Same as iterable, but receives an asyncIterator as its argument.
 If the argument is an asyncIterable, it is returned as is.
 Otherwise if the argument is an iterable, it is returned as an asyncIterable
 ```js